Brian Otskey attended the Jimmy V. Classic on Tuesday night at Madison Square Garden and filed this report.

-Three Key Takeaways from the first game of the Jimmy V. Classic.
+Three Key Takeaways from the second game of the Jimmy V. Classic.

 - Rebounding made the difference for Florida.
 The strong Gators front line absolutely dominated Memphis on the boards, out-rebounding the Tigers by 11–37 to 26.
 This allowed Florida to overcome 17 turnovers and come away with the win.
 It was an evenly played game in most areas but Patric Young, Dorian Finney-Smith, and Casey Prather were the difference makers on the glass for Billy Donovan’s team.

 - Despite the loss, Memphis proved it is legitimate.
 It is rare for a team to impress in a loss, but the Tigers did just that tonight against Florida.
 While its win over Oklahoma State earlier this season certainly stands out, the Memphis showed once again that it can go toe-to-toe with one of college basketball’s best teams.
 Josh Pastner’s non-conference slate, which has included two games against Oklahoma State, one against Florida, and one against LSU, has done its job in preparing the Tigers for the rigors of conference play in their new league.
 Memphis has the talent to battle Connecticut for second place in the American assuming Louisville will win the league.